Iterating data and datasets in Python can be difficult using the alternatives, enumerate in Python is the obvious choice for doing it.

 Output:

-A majority of mobile app development companies are using Python simply for the ease of these function.
+A majority of mobile app development companies in usa are using Python simply for the ease of these function.
 The enumerate in Python is a useful built-in function that is used in Python for iterating sequences and keeping track of the index.
 The Python enumerate function can be used in multiple case scenarios that include working with objects, tuples, and dictionaries.
 There are alternatives, however, it becomes easier to accomplish this task using the enumerate in Python function.